Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

-The optimization models in this study were implemented using Gurobi 11.0.0 and Python 3.9.
+The optimization models in this study were implemented in Python 3.9 using Gurobi 11.0.0, with eight threads allocated to each order instance.
+A termination criterion of a 1\% MIP gap or a 5-minute time limit was applied.
 All experiments were conducted on a server equipped with dual-socket Intel Xeon Gold 6226 CPUs, each featuring 24 cores running at 2.7 GHz.
-The regression and multi-class classification models were developed using the scikit-learn \citep{scikit-learn}, XGBoost \citep{Chen:2016:XST:2939672.2939785}, and CatBoost libraries \citep{CatBoost}.
-For quantile regression, the regression tree and quantile random forest models were implemented using the quantile-forest package \citep{Johnson2024}.

-For the following experiments, all ML models are trained on orders from the first three weeks, while 5,000 multi-item orders randomly sampled from the last week are used to evaluate the order fulfillment methods.
-During both training and inference, for multi-SKU orders, features are aggregated by retaining only the features of the SKU with the highest shipping charges and quantities.